david-hopper/xmr-pool-choice/README.md

 	pip install requests tabulate
 	python run.py
 ```
-General note: it takes a few minutes to get the data from the network (I am not sure why the API calls take so long, it is an issue I am trying to work on) so please allow the script to run to completion.
+General note: it takes a few minutes to get the data from the network so please allow the script to run to completion.
 An example output (for an eastcoast based miner) would look like
 ```
 The top 10 pools based on latency are listed below.
 It is recommended to chose a low latency, reliable,